TheGeneralKiwi/TheGeneralKiwi/README.md

 - Sololearn

 You can contact me:
-- Discord
+- Discord: @

-Fun Fact: I can move my ears-->
+Fun Fact: I can move my ears

 <!--
 **TheGeneralKiwi/TheGeneralKiwi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.